Graduate Certificate in Information Security

 - Statement of Purpose describing your objectives for graduate study and reasons for selecting this program

-- International students must submit additional documentation.
-Because this is a certificate program, students admitted to these programs are not eligible to obtain a student visa (F visa).
-Students with all other visa types are eligible.
+- International Students: Submit additional documentation.
+This program is a certificate program.
+Students admitted to this program are not eligible to obtain a student visa (F visa).

 - Fall Early Deadline: May 1*